 If you’re taking any medications, it’s always best to check with your doctor and let your tattoo artist know ahead of time.
 This way, you can avoid complications and ensure your tattoo turns out as planned!

-How Showing Up to a Tattoo Appointment Sicks Affects Your Tattoo Artist
+How Showing Up to a Tattoo Appointment Sick Affects Your Tattoo Artist

 When you show up sick to a tattoo appointment, it can jeopardize your artist’s health, disrupt their work schedule, and compromise the studio’s cleanliness and reputation.
 Here’s why it’s essential to consider the impact: